 Tour of Molène Island

-After a beautiful crossing from Brest, passing through the harbour channel and Pointe Saint-Mathieu, dominated by the ruins of the old abbey, the boat stops at Le Conquet, another departure point.
+After a lovely crossing from Brest, passing through the harbour channel and past Pointe Saint-Mathieu, dominated by the ruins of the old abbey, the boat stops at Le Conquet, another departure point.
 Set sail for Molène for a complete change of scenery.

-This tour of the island offers magnificent views of the entire archipelago and also allows you to discover some aspects of the lives of its inhabitants.
+This tour of the island offers magnificent views across the archipelago and also gives you a glimpse into the lives of its inhabitants.

-To get the most out of it, avoid the busy summer season and long weekends.
+To make the most of it, avoid the busy summer periods and long weekends.

 Details